-Exhibit 3: Average US and CA Bus Speeds
+Average US and CA Bus Speeds1

-Exhibit 4: Potential operating expenditures across California transit agencies to 203562
+Exhibit 4: Potential operating expenditures across California transit agencies to 203560

-Capital costs tend to be more variable, and highly dependent on how much funding is available, but could also double if recent trends continue (i.e. from ~\$5 billion to ~\$12 billion).
-63 Over the past five years, capital expenditures have grown 2 to 11 percent, depending on the transit mode (and 4.3% across all modes), for both expansion projects and state of good repair projects.
-This has been partly driven by a growth in the number of new projects, as well as rising per project costs, particularly for heavy and commuter rail.
-64 In the future, transit agencies could also have to contend with the costs of replacing increasingly aging systems, which could create a step change in costs when technology or other components become obsolete.
+Capital costs tend to be more variable, and highly dependent on how much funding is available, but could also double if recent trends continue (i.e. from ~\$5 billion to ~\$12 billion).61 Over the past five years, capital expenditures have grown 2 to 11 percent, depending on the transit mode (and 4.3% across all modes), for both expansion projects and state of good repair projects.
+This has been partly driven by a growth in the number of new projects, as well as rising per project costs, particularly for heavy and commuter rail.62 In the future transit agencies could also have to contend with the costs of replacing increasingly aging systems, that can create a step change in costs when technology or other components become obsolete.